swent-sp-2024-event-radar/mvp-prd/template/5-mvp.md

 - As an event goer, I want to view a list of nearby events, so that I can decide which event to go to next to socialise and meet new people.
 - As an event goer, I want to have a unique identification ticket that allows me access to events I register for, so that I can easily access events and participate seamlessly.
 - As an event goer, I want to scan the QR codes of people I meet so that I can keep track of who I met and catch up with them later.
-- As an event goer, I want to see a list of people whose QR codes I have scanned in each event, so that I can easily recall who I met.
+- As an event goer, I want to view a list of people whose QR codes I have scanned at events, so that I can easily recall who I met.
 - As an event goer, I want to be able to initiate private messages with people whose QR codes I scanned in an event, so that I can connect with them without exchanging contact information manually and communicate with them outside of the event context.
-- As an event organizer I want to be able to create events on the app so that people can register and stay informed about the planning
+- As an event organizer I want to be able to create events on the app so that people can register and stay informed about the planning.

 *Identify and prioritise the key features required.*
 In order of priority: